-Staff are trained in paediatric first aid and this training is updated every three years.
+All/most of the staff are trained in paediatric first aid and this training is updated every three years.

 All first aid trained staff are listed in every room.
-When children are taken on an outing away from our school, we will always ensure they are accompanied by at least one member of staff who is trained in first aid.
+When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who is trained in first aid.
 A first aid box is taken on all outings.